aeberspaecher/pbsjob/README.rst

 About
 =====

-``pbsjob`` is a small script useful in the submission of jobs to clusters running the PBS scheduler.
+``pbsjob`` is a dirty little script useful in the submission of jobs to clusters running the PBS scheduler.
 It was made to submit jobs from a workstation without being required to remember how to write jobscripts.

 Typical use case
 ================